-CIB distributes municipal securities to institutional investors primarily through Wells Fargo Bank, N.A.
+WFS distributes municipal securities to institutional investors primarily through Wells Fargo Bank, N.A.
 Municipal Finance Group ("WFBNA MFG") and Wells Fargo Securities, LLC ("WFSLLC").
 Distribution to middle market clients is provided primarily through WFSLLC.
 Retail distribution is primarily provided by Wells Fargo Advisors, which is the trade name used by Wells Fargo Clearing Services, LLC ("WFCS") and Wells Fargo Advisors Financial Network, LLC ("WFAFN"), two non-bank separate registered broker-dealers (members FINRA and SIPC).
-WFSLLC, WFBNA MFG, WFCS, and WFAFN are affiliates and are each wholly-owned subsidiaries of WFC.
+WFSLLC, WFBNA MFG, WFCS, and WFAFN are affiliates and are each wholly owned subsidiaries of WFC.

 Any municipal underwriting, commercial paper and remarketing rankings referenced herein represent combined totals for WFBNA MFG and WFSLLC.
 Non-municipal underwriting, commercial paper and remarketing rankings referenced herein represent totals for WFSLLC only.
 Source information for any ranking information not otherwise provided herein is available on request.
+Any rankings referencing competitive municipal new issues for time periods prior to 2011 include issues underwritten by WFCS.
+Underwriting activities of WFCS are not managed or otherwise controlled by WFBNA MFG or WFSLLC.

-If the Materials are being provided to you under any of the following events, the information contained in the Materials and any subsequent discussions between us, including any and all information, advice, recommendations, opinions, indicative pricing, quotations and analysis with respect to any issuance of municipal securities, are provided to you in reliance upon the Bank, RFP, IRMA exemptions and underwriter exclusion, as applicable, provided under the Muni Advisor Rules.
-In the event the Bank, RFP, IRMA exemptions, or underwriter exclusion do not apply, the information included in the Materials are provided in reliance on the general information exclusion to advice under the Muni Advisor Rules.
+If the Materials are being provided to you under any of the following events, the information contained in the Materials and any subsequent discussions between us, including any and all information, advice, recommendations, opinions, indicative pricing, quotations and analysis with respect to any municipal financial product or issuance of municipal securities, are provided to you in reliance upon the Swap Dealer, Bank, RFP, IRMA exemptions and underwriter exclusion, as applicable, provided under the Muni Advisor Rules.
+In the event the Swap Dealer, Bank, RFP, IRMA exemptions, or underwriter exclusion do not apply, the information included in the Materials are provided in reliance on the general information exclusion to advice under the Muni Advisor Rules.